-Item No. Application type Application description Recording content 1 Data link initiation This includes any applications used to log on to or initiate data Link service.
-In FANS-1/A and ATN, these are ATS facilities Notification (AFN) and context management (CM) respectively. С 2 Controller/pilot communication This includes any application used to exchange requests, clearances, instructions and reports between the flight crew and Controllers on the ground.
+TABLE A8-2 DESCRIPTION OF APPLICATIONS FOR DATA LINK RECORDERS Item Recording Application type Application description No. content This includes any applications used to log on to or initiate data Link service.
+In FANS-1/A and ATN, these are ATS facilities Notification (AFN) С 1 Data link initiation and context management (CM) respectively.
+This includes any application used to exchange requests, clearances, instructions and reports between the flight crew and Controllers on the Controller/pilot 2 ground.
 In FANS-1/A and ATN, this includes The CPDLC application.
-It also includes applications used for the exchange of oceanic (OCL) and departure clearances (DCL) С 3 Addressed surveillance As well as data link delivery of taxi clearances.
-This includes any surveillance application in which the ground sets up contracts for delivery of surveillance data.
-In FANS-1/A and ATN, this includes the automatic dependent surveillance - contract (ADS-C) application.
-Where parametric data are reported within the message they shall be recorded unless data from the same source are recorded on the FDR. С 4 Flight information This includes any service used for delivery of flight information to specific aircraft.
-This includes, for example, data link aviation weather report service (D-METAR), data link-automatic terminal service (D-ATIS), digital Notice to Airmen (D-NOTAM) and other textual data link services. С 5 Aircraft broadcast surveillance This includes elementary and enhanced surveillance systems, as well as automatic dependent surveillance - broadcast (ADS-B) output data.
-Where parametric data sent by the aeroplane are reported within the message they shall be recorded unless data from the same source are recorded on the FDR.
-M 6 Aeronautical operational control data This includes any application transmitting or receiving data used for aeronautical operational control purposes (per the ICAO definition of operational control).
-M
+It С communication also includes applications used for the exchange of oceanic (OCL) and departure clearances (DCL) As well as data link delivery of taxi clearances.
+This includes any surveillance application in which the ground sets up contracts for delivery Addressed of surveillance data.
+In FANS-1/A and ATN, this includes the automatic 3 С surveillance dependent surveillance - contract (ADS-C) application.
+Where parametric data are reported within the message they shall be recorded unless data from the same source are recorded on the FDR.
+This includes any service used for delivery of flight information to specific aircraft.
+This includes, for example, data link aviation weather report 4 Flight information C service (D-METAR), data link-automatic terminal service (D-ATIS), digital Notice to Airmen (D-NOTAM) and other textual data link services.
+This includes elementary and enhanced surveillance systems, as well as automatic dependent surveillance - broadcast (ADS-B) output data.
+Aircraft broadcast 5 Where parametric data sent by the aeroplane are reported within the M surveillance message they shall be recorded unless data from the same source are recorded on the FDR.
+Aeronautical This includes any application transmitting or receiving data used for aeronautical operational control purposes (per the ICAO definition of 6 operational M control data operational control).